oscarm524/Data-Mining-Cup/DMC-2022/README.md

 * min_samples_leaf
 * max_depth

 Notice that the random survival forest predicts the risk score.
+We then build two regression model to predict time from risk:

+* Random forest
+* XGBoost